 Christmas is by far my favorite holiday.
 I’m not sure if it’s because I can celebrate it all month long or that everyone is so friendly and giving or if it’s because of the magic of it all, but I can’t get enough.
 Growing up, there were definitely certain things we did every Christmas, but I never really considered them “Christmas traditions.”

-I’ve organized our traditions in a couple different categories to make them a little easier.
+I’ve organized them into a couple different categories to make it a little easier.
 Enjoy!

 - 25 days of Christmas book-a-thon.
 Read a different Christmas book every night before bed starting December first.

 - Friday night Christmas movies.
 But, truth be told, we don’t always limit ourselves to once a week!
 I really can’t get enough of those cheesy, ABC family Christmas movies!

 - Build a snowman.
 David has been talking about this for about a month now!
 He can’t wait to build his first snowman.
 You definitely have to wait til it snows, or go somewhere with snow.
 If you live somewhere tropical, you could build a sand man 😉

 - Drive around & look at Christmas lights.
 Google to find out if your city puts on a light show, & definitely go to that!
 They are so fun to see!
 We always go to see a few different light shows.
 Our favorite are the Bainbridge ones in Murrieta, Ca!

 - Early Christmas brunch with grandparents.
 This is from my family.
 We always celebrated Christmas early with my grandma.
 It was nice because then on Christmas day we were able to just lounge around all day in our PJ’s.
 I love a good lazy day!
 I’m so happy we continued this tradition on!